ohkami-rs/ohkami/README.md

 ## 0.6 → 0.7
 Add `JSON` attribute that means "I can be handled as JSON".
 This uses `serde`'s derive macros internally, so `serde = { version = "1.0", features = ["derive"] }` is neede in your Cargo.toml for this.\
-Only structs that implements have this attribute can be passed to handlers as reuqest body.
+Only structs that has this attribute can be passed to handlers as reuqest body.

 ```rust
 use ohkami::prelude::*;